- Our Providers

 Three to five days after the retrieval, an embryo is transferred back into the uterus.
 Your doctor will discuss with you the number of embryos to transfer.
 Any high quality unused embryos may be frozen for future pregnancy attempts.
 Approximately 2 weeks after the transfer you will take a pregnancy test.

 The IVF process for couples using donor eggs will be somewhat more complex.
 Egg donation might be considered when the intended parent is unable to provide the eggs herself.
 Egg donors may be anonymous or known.
 All donors, known or unknown must be cleared through the same comprehensive screening process.

-"As the IVF Nurse Coordinators at Reproductive Medicine Center, we know that dealing with infertility can be emotionally draining and overwhelming for many couples.
-And for those of you considering in Vitro Fertilization, you probably have many questions and concerns.
-As the IVF Nurse Coordinators, we're here to help walk you through the initial pre-screening and the complete scheduling process for IVF.
-We want to assure you that we'll be by your side each step of the way!"
+We know that dealing with infertility can be emotionally draining and an overwhelming time for many couples.
+And for those of you considering In Vitro Fertilization, you probably have many questions and concerns.
+At Reproductive Medicine Center, you’ll be partnered with a RN Care Coordinator.
+Your Care Coordinator will be there to help walk you through the initial pre-screening steps and the complete scheduling process for IVF.
+We want to assure you that we'll be by your side each step of the way!

 THE EEVA™ TEST NOW AVAILABLE - HELPING TO ADVANCE IVF TREATMENT

 Reproductive Medicine Center is excited to offer our patients with the first and only FDA-cleared Eeva Test™, a test that aids embryologists in selection of embryos with the highest developmental potential, which is a critical step in the IVF process.
 Click here for a video with more information about the Eeva Test™ process.

 IMPROVING THE WAY WE SELECT EMBRYOS